Taliban Cabinet choices could hamper recognition by West

 The Haqqani network is described as a terrorist organization by the United States, which has also said it receives support from neighboring Pakistan, especially its ISI spy agency.
 Islamabad has denied the accusations.

 However, some analysts noted that ISI chief Lt.
-Gen. Faiz Hameed visited Kabul at the weekend, just ahead of the announcement of the cabinet.
+Gen. Faiz Hameed visited Kabul at the weekend, just ahead of the announcement of the Cabinet.

 "The elevation of Sirajuddin (Haqqani) to Interior Minister and his uncle Khalil to a ministry reflects the fact that finance and protection from the ISI have leveraged the Haqqani Network into a powerful position at the heart of the new administration," said Michael Semple, an Afghanistan expert at Queen's University in Belfast.